-One thing I found was the lack of a sports bottle from each of the goalkeepers.
-There were sports drinks in their original twisty caps, there was water in rock climbing bottle…..again needing twists and from my observation not much control over how much water comes out at once, and lastly there was a flask which needed the lid taken off before a twist action was needed to access water.
+Having worked at the enjoyable, yet very hot Goalkeeper HQ camp at Yale University last week and having worked with individuals through the one on one sessions this week in very humid conditions, the one thing I found was the lack of a sports bottle from each of the goalkeepers.
+There were sports drinks in their original twisty caps, there was water in rock climbing bottles…..again needing twists and from my observation not much control over how much water comes out at once, and lastly there was a flask which needed the lid taken off before a twist action was needed to access water.
 None of these items were kept in the goal, which is where the goalkeeper is standing.

 These observations inspired me to write the 5 reasons to carry a squeezy bottle with water for games and training.